Skip to main content

 Changing the mechanics of your voice—such as pitch, resonance, and other vocal elements—takes time to achieve.
 You can speed up this process by practicing your voice exercises every day at home and following the recommendations from your speech-language pathologist.

 We encourage you to use your new voice with friends and family as soon as you feel comfortable.
-Using your new voice outside of therapy and practicing your voice exercises at home will help you develop and cultivate the voice that matches your identity.
+Using your new voice outside of training and practicing your voice exercises at home will help you develop and cultivate the voice that matches your identity.

-Voice therapy is typically the first line of treatment for changing your voice to match your gender expression.
+Voice training is typically the first line of treatment for changing your voice to match your gender expression.
 Hormones for feminization have a limited effect on your voice, and hormones for masculinization can have a varied effect.
 For example, testosterone (the male hormone) therapy, will lower the pitch of your voice.
 However, it has no effect on any other aspects of your voice or communication.

-• pain and discomfort,
+• Pain and discomfort

-• hoarseness,
+• Hoarseness

-Voice therapy helps you take control of your voice changes.
+Voice training helps you take control of your voice changes.
 A speech-language pathologist can help you fine-tune your vocal pitch and quality and communication.
 Voice care professionals can provide you with feedback and reinforcement to help you bring out your desired voice and communication style.

 Hearing Services